Black church: African Methodist Episcopal Church

-The first of these churches was the African Methodist Episcopal Church (AME).
+The first of these churches was the African Methodist Episcopal Church.
 In the late 18th century, former slave Richard Allen, a Methodist preacher, was an influential deacon and elder at the integrated and affluent St. George's Methodist Church in Philadelphia.
 The charismatic Allen had attracted numerous new black members to St. George's.
 White members had become so uncomfortable that they relegated black worshipers to a segregated gallery.
 After white members of St. George's started to treat his people as second-class citizens, in 1787 Allen, Absalom Jones, also a preacher; and other black members left St. George's.

 They first established the non-denominational Free African Society, which acted as a mutual aid society.
 Religious differences caused Jones to take numerous followers to create an Episcopal congregation.
 They established the African Episcopal Church of St. Thomas, which opened its doors in 1794.
 Absalom Jones was later ordained by the bishop of the Philadelphia diocese as the first African-American priest in the Episcopal Church.

 Allen continued for some years within the Methodist denomination but organized a black congregation.
-By 1794 he and his followers opened the doors of the all-black Mother Bethel AME Church.
+By 1794 he and his followers opened the doors of the Mother Bethel AME Church.

 Over time, Allen and others sought more independence from white supervision within the Methodist Church.
-In 1816 Allen gathered four other black congregations together in the mid-Atlantic region to establish the African Methodist Episcopal (AME) Church as an independent denomination, the first fully independent black denomination.
+In 1816 Allen gathered four other black congregations together in the mid-Atlantic region to establish the African Methodist Episcopal Church as an independent denomination, the first fully independent black denomination.
 The ministers consecrated Allen as their first bishop.

 African Methodist Episcopal Zion Church

-The African Methodist Episcopal Zion or AME Zion Church, like the AME Church, is an offshoot of the Methodist Episcopal Church. black members of the John Street Methodist Church of New York City left to form their own church after several acts of overt discrimination by white members.
-In 1796, black Methodists asked the permission of the bishop of the ME Church to meet independently, though still to be part of the ME Church and led by white preachers.
-This AME Church group built Zion chapel in 1800 and became incorporated in 1801, still subordinate to the ME Church.
+The African Methodist Episcopal Zion or AME Zion Church, like the AME Church, is an offshoot of the Methodist Episcopal Church.
+Black members of the John Street Methodist Church of New York City left to form their own church after several acts of overt discrimination by white members.
+In 1796, Black Methodists asked the permission of the bishop of the Methodist Episcopal Church to meet independently, though still to be part of that church and led by white preachers.
+This AME Church group built Zion chapel in 1800 and became incorporated in 1801, still subordinate to the Methodist Episcopal Church.

-In 1820, AME Zion Church members began further separation from the ME Church.
-By seeking to install black preachers and elders, they created a debate over whether blacks could be ministers.
-This debate ended in 1822 with the ordination of Abraham Thompson, Leven Smith, and James Varick, the first superintendent (bishop) of the AME Zion church.
-After the Civil War, the denomination sent missionaries to the South and attracted thousands of new members, who shaped the church.
+In 1820, AME Zion Church members began further separation from the Methodist Episcopal Church.
+By seeking to install black preachers and elders, they created a debate over whether black people could be ministers.
+This debate ended in 1822 with the ordination of Abraham Thompson, Leven Smith, and James Varick, the first superintendent (bishop) of the AME Zion Church.
+After the American Civil War, the denomination sent missionaries to the South and attracted thousands of new members, who shaped the church.